cadop/dhart/docs/C# Documentation/markdown/4_reading_mesh_from_unity.md

 ## Intro

-In this tutorial we'll be using the project created in the first tutorial: [Project Setup](@ref UnityProjectSetup), and we'll be using concepts covered in the previous guides.
+In this tutorial we'll be using the project created in the first tutorial: [Project Setup](@ref UnityProjectSetup), and we'll be using concepts and code covered in the previous guides.

 In this guide we will cover: